Journey with me to

 Read this book, and heal a little!

-On this journey to a homeland that you can never really visit, you will encounter charming stories about historical facts that contributed to making you who you are.
-Through the author’s wit and insights, you will enjoy absorbing essential aspects of your lost culture.
+Shakuntala Bharvani was a baby when her family fled Sindh in 1947, and she has never been back.
+And yet, her deep connection with her ancestral homeland has resulted in a series of explorations of the mind and heart.
+Through this journey, you will encounter charming stories about historical facts that contributed to making you who you are.
+Through her wit and insights, you will enjoy absorbing essential aspects of your lost culture.
 Some of what you read will surely be familiar.
 And, as things begin to fall in place, you will come a step closer to understanding who you are – a step closer to home.

 About Shakuntala Bharvani